 As Dalal also elaborated to IP, "we would like to help individual writers, as well as impact communities of artists and writers.
 On the one hand, the primary purpose of the grant is to allow art writers to buy time for their work, especially since so much arts writing is underpaid or unpaid.
 We believe that criticism, reviewing, journalism, and scholarship are necessary to the vitality of the arts; they keep conversations and debates alive – and lively – and frame our understanding of what art is, and can be."

-Recently Creative Capital also launched On Our Radar.
+Creative Capital also funds On Our Radar.
 As Executive Director, Ruby Lerner, explained to us, "If you make it past our very competitive 'Letter of Inquiry' round, and progress to the second tier of our evaluative process by being invited to formally apply, you can elect to post a brief project description, your email contact info, and a thumbnail photo of the project to the On Our Radar website.
 We promote these projects to our entire email list and have seen this create opportunities for artists who we are unable to support with awards, but who we none-the-less recognize as having talent."

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)